 The Administrative Core provides leadership and expert support to ensure that the University of Washington Alzheimer’s Disease Research Center is successful in pursuing its vision of precision medicine for Alzheimer’s disease.

 The Administrative Core organizes administrative and scientific meetings, in order to facilitate our vision of precision medicine for Alzheimer's disease.
-The monthly seminar, “Toward Precision Medicine for Alzheimer’s Disease,” offers a forum for investigators from across the School of Medicine, University of Washington, and partner organizations to discuss research projects that align with the UW ADRC’s theme of precision medicine for Alzheimer's disease.
+The monthly seminar, ADRC Seminar Series offers a forum for investigators from across the School of Medicine, University of Washington, and partner organizations to discuss research projects that align with the UW ADRC’s theme of precision medicine for Alzheimer's disease.
 The focus of each meeting is on identifying, describing, and detecting pathophysiologic heterogeneity in Alzheimer's disease and related degenerative diseases, with an eye towards defining rationale and targets for treatment and enhancing the innovation and impact of our work going forward.
-We maintain an archive of summaries of all past talks.

 The UW ADRC leads the AD Genetics Consortium and AD Sequencing Project and maintains close collaboration with the Pacific Udall Center.